Pray4Lovee/pezkuwi-sdk/docs/contributor/prdoc.md

 Options:

 - `audience` The audience of whom the changes may concern.
   - `runtime_dev`: Anyone building a runtime themselves.
-For example parachain teams, or people providing template runtimes.
+For example teyrchain teams, or people providing template runtimes.
 Also devs using pallets, FRAME etc directly.
 These are people who care about the protocol (WASM), not the meta-protocol (client).
   - `runtime_user`: Anyone using the runtime.
 Can be front-end devs reading the state, exchanges